 #2) Brugs Beertje, Kemelstraat 5, Brugge

 Number two on the list would have to be ‘t Brugs Beertje or Brugge Little Bear.
 Daisy Claeys opened the Little Bear in 1983 just a few blocks off the Markt in a building dating from 1632.
 Today, a trip to Brugge would not be complete without a visit to this great café.
 The beer list usually has over 300 different beers with 5 on tap (van de vat).
 The café itself has a personality of its own.
 Vintage beer advertising covers almost all the available wall space and the nicotine stained walls and ceiling adds to the ambience.
 Daisy is one of the most knowledgeable individuals when it comes to discussing beer and if she gets busy (which she pretty much always is) there will always be someone in the café that would be pleased to start up a conversation with you.
-I have seen Daisy alone in the café serving upwards of 50 patrons, but always with a smile and a moment to greet visitors and recommend a beer.
+Daisy sold the Biertje in December 2016, but is still there frequently helping out and talking with all of her friends.

 #3) Kroegske, 35 Vijfwegenstraat, Izegem